AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-error-pages.md

 The supported codes are: 403, 404, 406, 500 and 503.

-In this way, you directly trigger the CDN's error handler in order to test the synthetic response for given error code.
+In this way, you directly trigger the CDN's error handler in order to test the synthetic response for a given error code.